rdagumampan/yuniql/README.md

 	yuniql-nightly> yuniql info
 	```

-	Verify that records has been inserted as part version `v1.01`
+	Verify that records has been inserted as part version `v1.01` using SSMS or preferred SQL client.

 	```sql
 	//SELECT * FROM [dbo].[Visitor]
 	VisitorID   FirstName   LastName    Address  Email